-Just like the animals, plants also have enemies.
-Some of the unusual markings or characteristics are actually adaptations for protection.
-Some plants emit strong odors or contain bad tastes or poisons.
-These are used as a defense to keep animals and insects from eating the leaves of the plants.
+Just like animals, plants also have enemies.
+Plants have evolved many unique characteristics as adaptations for protection.
+For example, some plants emit strong odors, taste bad, or are poisonous.
+These traits are a defense to keep animals and insects from eating the leaves of the plants.
 Some animals overcome the toxins in the plants but retain their negative impact and use them as their own defenses.
 These animals are generally bright colored to warn others of their poisons.
 Some trees have spikes growing on their trunks to protect their fruit from foraging animals.
-The trees will eventually drop their fruits in hope that animals will eat and pass the seeds, but the trees need to protect the fruits until they are ripe.
-Two good examples of this adaptation in the rainforest at The Dallas World Aquarium are the Floss silk (Chorisia speciosa), also known as the Monkey Don't Climb Tree" and the Peach palm (Bactris gassipes).
+The trees eventually drop their fruits hoping that animals will eat and pass the seeds, but the trees need to protect the fruits until they are ripe.
+Two good examples of this adaptation in the rainforest at The Dallas World Aquarium are the Floss silk (Chorisia speciosa) and the Peach palm (Bactris gassipes).
 One type of monstera vine has holes in its leaves to help it play a trick on insects looking for lunch.
 The holes make the plant look sick or like another insect has already been there to eat.
 Another monstera plant, also known as the Swiss cheese plant, has holes in its leaves to protect it from high winds.
 The holes prevent the leaves from tearing in high winds.
 Some bromeliads have spiny edges on their leaves.
 This offers different types of protection.
-It keeps foraging animals from pulling the leaves off to eat, as well as, using them for support as they wander through the treetops.
+It keeps foraging animals from pulling the leaves off to eat, as well as using them for support as they wander through the treetops.

-The Cecropia tree (Cecropia palmata) is protected and offers protection through a symbiotic relationship with Azteca ants.
+The Cecropia tree both protects and offers protection through a symbiotic relationship with Azteca ants.
 Ants burrow into the hollow limbs of the Cecropia tree and live in the chambers.
 They use the chambers like rooms in a house; one for food storage, one for the young, etc. In return, ants keep vines and parasites from growing on the tree.
-If a vine starts to grow up the tree, the ants go to the base of the tree and sever it.
+If a vine starts to grow up in the tree, the ants go to the base of the tree and sever it.
 Some plants in the canopy and emergent layers have adapted to the hot, dry conditions.
 By dividing the leaf into smaller parts, the surface area of the leaves has been minimized to limit exposure to the harsh elements high in the forest.
 The leaflets are not individual leaves, but all make up one entire leaf.
 This type of leaf is called a "compound leaf."